 Sometimes it’s best to take infrared aerial pics of the roof at night.
 These can help detect trapped moisture problems in flat roofs often caused by poor drainage on the roof surface.
 You might have to pay a professional to get these shots but depending on the size and scope of the project, these images can be invaluable in identifying water damage to insulation beneath the roof membrane.
 If you’re a DIY kinda guy, you could always pick up a drone and attach an infrared camera to it to snap some photos from the parking lot at night.
 (Plus they’re a blast to take to the beach — See: Drone Fishing For Tuna).
 Kidding.
 Get a professional or go up there and get some close-ups yourself 😉

 Feel free to check out our articles on cause, effect, and how to fix.
 Feel free to check out our product if you’re a DIY kinda guy – building owner, maintenance professional or contractor.
-If you’re not sure whether our product is right for a particular job, please don’t hesitate to give us a call for a free consult.
+If you’re not sure whether our product is right for a particular job, please don’t hesitate to contact us for a free consult.
 GreenSlope may not be right for every situation and we’ll tell ya if it isn’t.
 We’ve been in the biz for over 30 years so sometimes there are other options or a combination of such that the situation may call for.
 Either way, probably best to take care of it before it leads to more costly repairs.

 Your drone flying’, tuna fishin’ friend,